This program is available at the Bellefontaine and Springfield - Downtown locations.

 Prerequisites Prior to entering EMS 1131, the student must meet the following entrance requirements:

-Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).
+Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better ENG 0850 for reading and ENG 0900 for writing.

-Pass a Quantitative Reasoning test with a score of 250 or better, or pass with a grade of C or better the CPE 0500.
+Pass a Quantitative Reasoning test with a score of 250 or better, or pass with a grade of C or better with a score of 250 or better, or pass with a grade of C or better MTH 0500.

 Complete MST 1105 and BIO 1105 with a C or better.